nakato/HiJet-S510P-Notes/battery.md

 #### Emergency batteries

 These might work.
 But they're not optimal.
-Group size NS40 is worth looking at.
+Anything group size NS40 is worth looking at.

 | Name                       | Model          | Notes  |
 | -------------------------- | -------------- | ------ |